Chandan9898Kumar/maching_coding/src/ResumeBasedQuestion/README.md

 `Architecture:`

-> Boundary Component: Acts as an error boundary for loading states
+> Boundary Component: Acts as an error boundary for loading states / Suspense is the boundary that catches promises

+> Any component can throw promises (not just lazy components) and Suspense catches and  Shows fallback .

 > Fallback Rendering: Shows loading UI while chunks download